pfheatwole/thesis/source/introduction.rst

 * [[Pilots have to memorize the patterns, when they're applicable, etc.]]

 ..
-How can flight data help address those challenges?
+Can flight data be used to address those challenges?

+   **THE DRIVING QUESTION OF THIS PAPER.**

 [[If wind field structure can be determined from flight data, it would enable the creation of tools to address the problems of discovery and use.]]